 C1.2 Limitations.
 The standard applies to applications of foam plastic insulating sheathing (FPIS) only where wind pressure resistance is required or is not already addressed by other industry standards.
-For example, wind pressure resistance is not required where FPIS is placed over a solid sheathing material that is able to resist the required wind load, and is also covered by a siding material that is able to resist the required wind load.
+For example, wind pressure resistance is not required where FPIS is placed over a solid sheathing material that is able to resist the required wind load, and is also covered by a siding material that is able to resist the required wind load, and is also covered by a siding material that is able to resist the required wind load, and is also covered by a siding material that is able to resist the required wind load, and is also covered by a siding material that is able to resist the required wind load.
 In this manner the FPIS is used as insulation and, in some cases, a water resistive barrier.
 Structural wind pressure loads are resisted by other materials that constrain the FPIS.
 Exterior insulating finish systems are excluded from the scope of this standard because wind pressure resistance of this exterior wall covering assembly (which uses FPIS) is addressed in other standards.
 This standard also does not apply to structural sheathing composites including FPIS.
 Such products must be appropriately qualified for wind pressure resistance and other structural functions (e.g., wall bracing) using requirements that may differ from those indicated in this standard for FPIS.
 For example, refer to the discussion on safety factors in Section C6.5.